t00msday/StocksExample/Readme.md

 Retrieving selected stock prices via nest.js backend and displaying in angular frontend Data is taken via REST from Finnhub.
-Data is retrieved from us stock excahnges, so live data will only be available during us markets business hours.
+Data is retrieved from us stock exchanges, so live data will only be available during us stock markets business hours.

 # Setup & Run
 replace `FINNHUB_API_KEY: "YOURKEYHERE"` in docker-compose.yml with proper API-Key